SB 102 - Live Local Act

 Zones where Multifamily is not a permitted use: Zones that don’t permit multifamily are required to use all other design aspects of the T6 zone, including access, parking requirements, setbacks, and the like as the Act requires that the City apply its multifamily regulations to these zones.
 The Act requires that the City treat a qualifying project as conforming use so for qualifying projects in those Transect Zones that do not permit multifamily, the use is not subject to the amortization provisions of Section 7.2.6(a) even after expiration of its affordability period.

-Parking: Parking requirements are reduced by 20% if the project is located within a ½ mile of a “major transportation hub” and the project has available parking within 600 feet of the project.
-This permits the project to reduce parking requirements though an offsite parking covenant is required.
-Miami 21 permits a further distance of 1,000 feet to offsite parking but not if the project is within 500 feet of a T3 Transect Zone.
+Parking: Parking requirements are reduced by 20% if the project is located within a ½ mile of a “major transportation hub”.
+Additionally, the required parking for these projects may be also provided off-site if there is available parking within 600 feet of the project.
+This allows for a reduction in parking requirements though an off-site parking covenant.
+Miami 21 permits a further distance of 1,000 feet to off-site parking, but not if the project is within 500 feet of a T3 Transect Zone.
 The Act’s requirements are without that limitation but only permit a maximum distance of 600 feet.
-“Major Transportation Hub” includes Metrorail and Metromover stops, as well as the Downtown Government Center bus depot as well as the Omni bus depot.
+“Major Transportation Hub” shall be defined as any facility that qualifies as a station or stop within a designated Transit Oriented Development (TOD) or Transit Corridor area, as recognized by the City of Miami.

 Zone-specific Issues with FLR: Though the Act grants a 36 FLR, the FLR limitations on commercial use of a property in certain zones in the MCNP continue to apply.
 Because the T4-L and T4-O zones correspond to the Low Density Restricted Commercial category of the MCNP, the limitation that the nonresidential portion of the development be no more than 3 times the net lot area continues to apply.
 This is not anticipated to cause a problem for qualifying projects as the Act already requires that 65% or more of the project be residential.